Search tips

 This transcript of the classic talk that Richard Feynman gave on December 29th 1959 at the annual meeting of the American Physical Society at the California Institute of Technology (Caltech) was first published in the February 1960 issue of Caltech's Engineering and Science, which owns the copyright.
 It has been made available on the web at http://www.zyvex.com/nanotech/feynman.html with their kind permission.
 Information on the Feynman Prizes Links to pages on Feynman For an account of the talk and how people reacted to it, see chapter 4 of Nano! by Ed Regis, Little/Brown 1995.
 An excellent technical introduction to nanotechnology is Nanosystems: molecular machinery, manufacturing, and computation by K. Eric Drexler, Wiley 1992.
 I imagine expe

-in Public bookmarks with design economylogy evo geostrategy media net science system:unfiled w4 by 6 users
+in Public bookmarks with design economylogy evo evolution geostrategy media net science system:unfiled w4 by 3 users (all private)

 • How to Virtualize Your Workforce - wikiHow